Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 86 active transport stops operating in Sylvania-Taren Point area.
-These stops serve a mix of bus routes totalling 29 individual services.
-Combined, these routes facilitate 1440 weekly passenger trips.
+Public transport analysis shows 86 active transport stops operating within Sylvania-Taren Point.
+These stops serve a mix of bus routes totalling 29 individual routes.
+They collectively provide 1,440 weekly passenger trips.

-Transport accessibility is rated excellent with residents located an average of 156 meters from the nearest stop.
-Service frequency averages 205 trips per day across all routes, equating to roughly 16 weekly trips per stop.
+Transport accessibility is rated excellent, with residents typically located 156 meters from the nearest stop.
+Service frequency averages 205 trips per day across all routes, equating to approximately 16 weekly trips per stop.

 Frequently Asked Questions - Transport